GitLab CI Pipeline for Eleventy

 - Deployment should be performed via an automated scripted process for consistency (even if manually initiated).

-GitLab CI Pipeline for Eleventy #
+GitLab CI pipeline for Eleventy #

 The complete CI pipeline for this site is shown below, ordered by execution sequence with job dependencies shown.